plan-systems/design-docs/README.md

 - Channels specialized for messaging, file sharing, interactive maps, tasking, scheduling, and logistics operations
 - End-to-end security, total data ownership, total data privacy, and mission-critical reliability
 - A spatially immersive interface where channels, files, and links are placed in virtual spaces
-- Storage decentralization for risk mitigation and offline-first operation
+- Storage decentralization for risk mitigation and "offline-first" operation
 - Built-in collaboration and visualization tools for teams to organize and manage projects, decisions, and relationships (CRM)
 - Free, GNU General Public Licensing ([GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html))

 PLAN’s architecture brings all these parts together into an _integrated_, visual interface.
 The design principles of PLAN center around making information highly secure, interoperable, and extensible.
-PLAN is inspired in part by Tim Berners-Lee's creation of HTTP as an interoperable standard, as well as the infinitely adaptable IRC messaging protocol.
+PLAN is inspired in part by HTTP as an interoperable standard, as well as the infinitely adaptable IRC messaging protocol.

 PLAN is designed and intended for:
 - Community organizations